 Perhaps because of all the macho bullying behind so much of it, I’ve never much warmed to the whole “Angry Young Man” genre.
 Angry Young Woman…now that’s another matter.
 Only two films come to mind: the above-mentioned A Taste of Honey; and the rarely-mentioned 1985 Meryl Streep drama, Plenty.
 A film that, while not technically an example of the genre, is a wonderful female-centric perspective of post-war British disappointment.

 There is no obvious Angry Young Woman in Darling, but there is something akin to rage at the center of what is eating at the never-satisfied-for-a-moment Diana.
 You see it in today’s films.
 Those romantic comedies where women are characterized by how much they shop and the label of the clothes on their backs.
 The films where the women are near perfect physical and intellectual specimens, yet their very "femaleness” is a weakness that dooms them to relationships with doofus schlubs like Seth Rogen.
-Those awful Sex and the City films where the over-privileged girlfriends can’t stop complaining for a moment to just count their blessings…it’s the same thing (Indeed, Diana Scott would fit right in with Carrie Bradshaw and her “I want it all” tribeswomen).
+Those awful Sex and the City films where the over-privileged girlfriends can’t stop complaining or bemoaning their first-world problems for a minute and just count their blessings…it’s the same thing (Indeed, Diana Scott would fit right in with Carrie Bradshaw and her “I want it all, but I'm pretty sure I won't be fulfilled when I get it” tribeswomen).

 |Sexual liberation yields little more than serial dissatisfaction|